clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes/kubernetes-bp.rst

       cat /run/motd

+..
+TODO: As of 01/29/19 the motd is only available if the k8s minor version changes.
+Under consideration that the motd will ALWAYS show when k8s changes.

 #.
-Next, ....[Explain resultant actions/choices from above]
+If the 'motd' indicates a change...., follow instructions below to update.

    .. note::

+      Do not restart the kubelet before the control plane is updated.

-      Swupd post install script adds a message-of-the-day to warn/notify users if the OS update installs a new kubernetes version that is not compatible (according to kubernetes API guarantee) with the previous version.
-If the `motd` appears, a kubelet restart on master and nodes must be postponed until the control plane is properly updated.
+      If the `motd` appears, a kubelet restart on master and nodes **must be postponed** until the control plane is properly updated.
-      :command:`swupd update` does not restart services automatically unless explicitly configured to do so (be warned about making kubelet automatically restartable).
+      :command:`swupd update` does not restart services automatically unless explicitly configured to do so.

-   .. note:: Do not restart the kubelet before the control plane is updated.

 #.
 Now follow these instructions in kubernetes documentation.